-Complete Part IV if, in 2018, you received a qualified distribution for the purchase or construction of a main home in a qualified 2018 disaster area that you repaid, in whole or in part, no earlier than the first day of the disaster and no later than June 17, 2020.
-But see also Line 20, later.
+Complete Part IV if, in 2019, you received a qualified distribution for the purchase or construction of a main home in a qualified 2018 disaster area that you repaid in whole or in part no later than June 17, 2020.
+But see also Line 1 under Line-by-line instructions for Worksheet 3, later.
+Use Worksheet 3 to determine the amount to enter on line 35 of Part IV.
+The instructions for Worksheet 3 follow.